 Do you need a second shooter?
 It's probably a thought that crosses most brides' minds as they search for a wedding photographer.
 What is a second shooter, and why is it a thing?
 Most people assume that having a second shooter means you get more photos, and that's the reason they end up booking one.
-While this is usually true, I think there's an even better reason to make sure you have a second shooter on your wedding day - moments and angles.
+While this is usually true, I think there's an even better reason to consider having a second shooter on your wedding day - moments and angles.
 The photos I'm sharing below were taken at Brandon and Alyssa's gorgeous Enchanted Acres wedding in Greenwood, SC.
-My husband, Kris, is my second shooter, and Alyssa and Brandon decided to book me AND him for their special day.
+My husband, Kris, was my second shooter, and Alyssa and Brandon decided to book me AND him for their special day.
 What I want to show in these next several photos is the benefit of having a second shooter.
-I know it's not necessary or possible for everyone, but if it is in your price range, here is why I'd do it.
+I know it's not necessary or possible for everyone, but if it is in your price range, here's why you might want to go for it.

 Moments only happen once, and a good second shooter is able to catch those moments from a different view than the lead photographer.
 Since I can only focus on one person in any given moment, Kris provides a second set of eyes.
 While I tend to focus straight on the subjects during formal photos, he can get creative with different angles.
 While I'm out capturing husband and wife photos right before the reception, Kris can cover cocktail hour, guests' interactions, and reception setup.
 Below are a handful of moments from Brandon and Alyssa's day that showcase the benefits of having a second shooter.